Cyan903/Userscripts/SCRIPTS.md

 </p>

 <p align="center">
-    The "Display Site" button does not work on linux devices.
+    The "Display Site" button does not work on Linux devices.
 This script will redirect to the proper URL.
 </p>

 <p align="center">